HIRRA Employment and Contracting Policy Statements

 - The relationship and obligations of HIRRA and its employees are defined in individual letters of employment.

-- Every year, in December, the Management Committee shall meet to assess the remuneration under the employment agreement and shall take into account the master pay schedule criteria, the performance evaluation report and subsequent performance.
-Recommendations for adjustment shall be submitted to the Executive for approval.
-Adjustments to the remuneration rate shall be communicated in writing to the employee.
+- Every year, in September, the management committee shall meet to assess the remuneration under the employee agreement and shall take into account the master pay schedule criteria, the most recent performance evaluation report and subsequent performance.
+Any recommendations for upward adjustment of wages (in excess of the usual, annual cost-of-living increase) shall be taken to the Assembly for approval at least one month prior to November budget presentations.
+Any recommendations for downward adjustment of wages shall be submitted to the Executive for approval.
+Any resulting changes to wage rates shall be communicated to the employee in writing.

 - Contracts shall be negotiated using the HIRRA model contract form as the starting point.
-Currently, the following are on-going labour contract positions within HIRRA: Community Hall Booking Agent; Outhouse Maintenance contractor and Regional Parks Maintenance contractor.
+Currently, the following are ongoing labor contract positions within HIRRA: Recording Secretary, Recycling Cleaner, Beach Clean-up Patrol, Fire Hall Cleaner, Summer Fire Patrol and Regional Parks Maintenance Contractor.

-- The term of contracts shall be one year unless there are grounds for a longer term (e.g. significant capital commitments required of the contractor).
+- The term of contracts shall be one – three years unless there are grounds for a longer term (e.g. significant capital commitments required of the contractor).

 - Short-term work contracts shall specify, in writing, the details of the work to be done the remuneration to be paid and the planned completion date.